fenago/machine-learning-for-finance/lab_guides/Lab_1.md

-Now that we have finished the first chapter in this exciting journey, I\'ve got a challenge for you!
-You\'ll find some exercises that you can do that are all themed around what we\'ve covered in this chapter!
+Now that we have finished the first lab in this exciting journey, I\'ve got a challenge for you!
+You\'ll find some exercises that you can do that are all themed around what we\'ve covered in this lab!

 So, why not try to do the following: